This article is generated by AI translation.

 Introduction

-dbVisitor is built based on JDBC, It has improved the underlying JDBC interface, thereby providing a more concise and unified API.
+dbVisitor is built on top of JDBC.
+It improves the low-level JDBC interface to provide a more natural API.

 It consists of three parts: